-This post describes the three-tier governance frameworks that use automated pre-build guardrails to ensure the highest standards of fidelity and the utmost integrity of professionalism.
+This post describes the three-tier governance frameworks that use automated pre-build guardrails.
+These ensure the highest standards of fidelity and the utmost integrity of professionalism.

 Typically, professional portfolios are static snapshots that are brittle and are like dioramas, eventually getting buried under a slow accumulation of technical debt.